Lower Blepharoplasty

 The lower eyelid is one of the first places fatigue and aging become visible in the face, and one of the most meaningful areas to address.
 Done well, the result is simply a more rested, more refreshed version of you.

-For those considering lower blepharoplasty in Palo Alto or the Silicon Valley area, a consultation is the right first step.
+For those considering lower blepharoplasty in Palo Alto or the Silicon Valley area, the planning page below is a good place to start.